PyRepair/maniple/prompt-results/single-prompt/106-subset/gpt-3.5-turbo/keras/9/answer_error_test_issue_1.md

     return docstring, block
 ```

-This fix modifies the regular expression used in `top_level_regex` to capture the entire line and replaces it with `- \1`, which adds a bullet point before each line that matches the pattern.
+This fixed code snippet updates the regular expression pattern to match any number of leading spaces before the list element.
+Additionally, it ensures that the replacement pattern correctly captures the parts of the line that need to be replaced while preserving the rest of the line.